ranchimall/flosight-logs/README.md

-This is the list of logs for the server I am working on
+This is the list of logs for the flosight